karpov-kir/mi-q/README.md

 As everything is stored only in your browser:

-- There is no synchronisation between browsers and different devices
+- There is no synchronisation between browsers and devices
 - If you clean your browser storage data then all shortcuts and to do list items will be removed

 ## Roadmap